hedgedoc/hedgedoc/docs/content/references/hfm.md

 | Alerts            | ☑️                        | ☑️                        |                      |                      |

 ## Embeddings
-HFM1 included support for certain embeddings of external content.
-These were defined in markdown by the uncommon `{%keyword parameter %}` syntax.
+HFM 1 includes support for certain embeddings of external content by using the `{%keyword parameter %}` syntax.
+To increase the readability of the markdown code we decided that HFM 2 should just use plain links if possible.

-Instead of this uncommon syntax, HFM2 uses just plain links to external content and creates embeddings for supported providers.

 | Feature                  | HFM 1 | HFM 2              | CommonMark | GFM |
 |--------------------------|:-----:|:------------------:|:----------:|:---:|